U.S. ITC delays decision on LG Chem, SK Innovation trade secret case

 He also noted the delay pushes a decision past the Nov.
 3 U.S. election.
 Opinion polls show a tight race between Republican President Donald Trump and Democratic candidate Joe Biden in Georgia, with an Atlanta Journal-Constitution poll released on Monday showing Biden favored among likely voters 47% to 46%.

-Reporting by David Shepardson in Washington and Heekyong Yang in Seoul; Editing by Sandra Maler and Grant McCool
+Reporting by David Shepardson in Washington and Heekyong Yang in Seoul; Editing by Grant McCool and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.